soldasim/BOSS.jl/docs/src/docs.md

 ModelFit
 ```

-The `OptimizationMLE` model fitter can be used to utilize any optimization algorithm from the Optimization.jl package in order to find the MLE estimate of the (hyper)parameters.
+The `OptimizationMAP` model fitter can be used to utilize any optimization algorithm from the Optimization.jl package in order to find the MAP estimate of the (hyper)parameters.
 (See the example usage.)

 ```@docs
-OptimizationMLE
+OptimizationMAP
 ```

 The `TuringBI` model fitter can be used to utilize the Turing.jl library in order to sample the (hyper)parameters from the posterior given by the current dataset.